siansrd/node_request_example/README.md

 # Node Request

-Simple app that makes a server request to an api, which is hit by the front end to display the data.
+Simple app that makes a server-side request to an api, which is hit by the front end to get and display the data.